While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 Allodial title is a concept in some systems of property law.

-True allodial title is rare in the common law world such as the U.K., the U.S., Canada, Australia, New Zealand, or the Republic of Ireland.
+True allodial title is rare in the common law world, such as the U.K., the U.S., Canada, Australia, New Zealand, or the Republic of Ireland, and is often reserved for governments.

 2. What is the history of holding European land in allodium?